Skip to content

 Audit trail generation for HMRC, IRS LB&I and JTPF mutual agreement procedure Generate complete audit trail with eIDAS QSEAL + WORM immutable storage + SOX 404 evidence repository covering: transaction matching, FX translation, TP method selection, comparables analysis, elimination entries, CbCR aggregation and Pillar Two ETR computation - supporting HMRC + IRS examination and OECD MAP/APA proceedings?
 Rules Engine Auditor

-PCAOB AS 2410 + AICPA AU-C 550 + IRS LB&I Examination Process + HMRC Code of Practice 9 require complete documentation; OECD Mutual Agreement Procedure (MAP) under Article 25 OECD Model Convention requires bilateral evidence; APA (Advance Pricing Agreement) negotiations require granular transaction history
+PCAOB AS 2410, AICPA AU-C 550, the IRS LB&I Examination Process and HMRC Code of Practice 9 all require complete documentation.
+The OECD Mutual Agreement Procedure under Article 25 of the Model Convention requires bilateral evidence, and Advance Pricing Agreement negotiations require granular transaction history.

 Decision Record